Bristol's local historic district

 The historic district commission only reviews changes proposed by the property owner.
 When the owner applies for a building permit, the historic district commission will review the proposed work.
 Each commission has its own written procedures and standards which will help a property owner in preparing for review.

-Bristol, Cranston, Cumberland, East Greenwich, East Providence, Glocester, Hopkinton, New Shoreham, Narragansett, Newport, North Kingstown, North Providence, North Smithfield, Pawtucket, Providence, South Kingstown, and Warwick; Warren has a voluntary historic district zone.
+Bristol, Coventry, Cranston, Cumberland, East Greenwich, East Providence, Glocester, Hopkinton, New Shoreham, Narragansett, Newport, North Kingstown, North Providence, North Smithfield, Pawtucket, Providence, South Kingstown, and Warwick; Warren has a voluntary historic district zone.

 There are general principles which should guide the rehabilitation of historic buildings.
 The most common formulation of these general principles or standards is known as the Secretary of the Interior's Standards for Rehabilitation.
 Many local historic district commissions have adopted these standards as their own.